Extrememist/dogecoin-python/doc/_sources/examples.txt

         print "Account does not have enough funds available!"

-Retrieve general server information with :func:`~dogecoinrpc.connection.DogecoinConnection.getinfo` and print some statistics:
+Retrieve general server information with :func:`~bitbeanrpc.connection.bitbeanConnection.getinfo` and print some statistics:

 ::